 Thirty days after announcing that it is moving, the company closes Kevin’s workplace and moves to Arizona.

-Kevin has a claim against his employer for an Act violation because it gave him less than sixty days’ notice of a relocation.
+Kevin has a claim against his employer for an Act violation because it gave him less than the sixty days’ CAL-WARN notice of a relocation.

 2. Which employees are covered?